-Hiroshima Day this year will be on August 6, so we have provided this review of the film that
+Hiroshima Day this year marks the 75th Anniversary of the dropping of the Bomb, so we have brought up from the archives this review of the film that

 provides a marvelously detailed account of the events that led up to and